The curious and lonely tale of ‘Seattle’s only Trump voter’ comes to an end

 Still he learned enough about MAGA world in his time as Seattle’s Only Trump Voter™ to sense this election may be far from over.

-“They are super-passionate about Trump, way more passionate than the Democrats are for (Joe) Biden,” he says.
+“They are super-passionate about Trump, way more passionate than the Democrats are for [Joe] Biden,” he says.

 It’s the story of our tribalized times, with Trump as chief tribalizer.
 It will be interesting to see what the least tribalized among us, the Obama-Trump voters, do this time.